-Want to make your own pumpkin puree?
-It’s easy to do in the Instant Pot!
-Make your own pureed pumpkin from fresh pumpkins if you want to avoid canned pumpkin or you just want to try something new.
-You can make this really thick like canned pumpkin, too!
+Want to make your own homemade pumpkin puree?
+It’s very easy to do in the Instant Pot!
+Make your own pureed pumpkin from fresh pumpkins that’s delicious in your favorite pumpkin recipes, like pumpkin bread or pumpkin pie.
+You can make this puree extra thick like canned pumpkin, too!

-While this isn’t a typical pumpkin spice recipe, this homemade pumpkin puree recipe will enable every pumpkin spice lover to still get their pumpkin fix even when their favorite store sells out of canned pumpkin (we’ve been there).
+This easy homemade pumpkin puree recipe will enable every pumpkin spice lover to do a little DIY and make puree from fresh pumpkins, even if their favorite grocery store sells out of canned pumpkin (we’ve been there).

 How to make pumpkin puree in the Instant Pot

-- Cut off the top of the pumpkin with the stem
+- Cut off the top of the pumpkin (the stem side), then cut the pumpkin in half.

-- Strain the pumpkin if you want it to be thicker
+- Strain the pumpkin through a nut milk bag or cheesecloth to remove excess liquid if you want your puree to be thicker.

 During cooking, the pumpkin pieces need to be up out of the water on a steamer rack.
-The water in this recipe is just to steam the pumpkin and add pressure, but you don’t want the pumpkin pieces to actually sit in the water at all while it’s cooking, or it will get too wet and soggy.
+The water in this recipe is just to steam the pumpkin and add pressure, but you don’t want the pumpkin pieces to sit in the water during cooking, or it may get too wet and soggy.

 You’ll notice that this puree is more yellow than orange like canned pumpkin, this is normal and okay!
 Your recipes may look more yellow than orange with this homemade puree.

-If you don’t have a steamer rack, you can try cooking the pumpkin directly in the water, but the pumpkin may fall apart easily into the water.
-If this happens, you can still puree the pumpkin and then strain it to remove any excess liquid.
+If you don’t have a steamer rack, you can try cooking the pumpkin directly in the water, but the pumpkin may fall apart into the water a little bit.
+If this happens, you can scoop out the pumpkin pieces, puree them with the rest, and then strain it to remove any excess liquid.

 How to strain pureed pumpkin